 - Login to http://renew.chirobc.com with your email address and password and complete the online application for a new applicant.
 You will be able to specify the requested class of registration as a student.
 You will also be asked to consent to a criminal record check during this process.

-A copy of your Canadian birth certificate, passport, or proof of eligibility to work in Canada, such as a Visa.
+- A copy of your Canadian birth certificate, passport, or proof of eligibility to work in Canada, such as a Visa or permanent resident card.
 This can be scanned and uploaded as you complete your online application or mailed to the CCBC office.

 - Pay the $25 student application fee online.
 See Schedule C – Fees.

-- Pay the $150 Jurisprudence Exam fee online and complete the online Jurisprudence Exam.
+- Pay the $150 jurisprudence Examination fee online and complete the online jurisprudence Examination.
 See Schedule C – Fees.

 In addition, applicants must request that the following information is sent to the CCBC: